 Don't be afraid to ask questions that may seem difficult – it is important that you know what is happening to you, and instead of being offended, medical staff have a duty of care to ensure you are kept up to speed with what's going on.

 Private hospitals are generally as good as public hospitals and in many places, often better.
-Private hospitals tend to have better funding and can therefore afford better equipment and facilities.
+Private hospitals tend to have better funding and can, therefore, afford better equipment and facilities.

-However, public hospitals may offer a range of services that private ones cannot, including intensive care units, emergency cardiac interventions and a wider range of staff for paramedical services such as physiotherapy and radiology.
+However, public hospitals may offer a range of services that private ones don't, including intensive care units, emergency cardiac interventions and a wider range of staff for paramedical services such as physiotherapy and radiology.

 An emergency medical kit always comes in handy, but what you can do with one is limited.
-Kits should ideally contain basic painkillers, antiseptic, anti-diarrhoea and rehydration preparations, bandages and plasters.
-Customs and prescription laws restrict the amount you can carry around with you.
+Kits should ideally contain basic painkillers, antiseptic,

 For any worrying conditions, it is always best to seek expert medical advice – things can be picked up before they develop into major problems and sometimes you need a doctor to give you medications you cannot otherwise access.